 ...

-Advantages of Full Face Helmets for most riders
+Advantages of Full Face Helmets

 Studies have shown that there is over a 40 percent chance of hitting your chin if you fall with your helmet on.
 A Full-Face Helmet offers the most injury prevention should that occur.
+It is also said and recommended due to it being lighter and quieter than a modular helmet.
+With modern composite materials, such as carbon fiber, the weight of modern full-face helmets is typically less than older ¾ helmets.

 The old myth that a full-face helmet will block one's peripheral vision is just that, a myth.
-The helmets are required to have an opening which allows at least 5 degrees more peripheral vision than the typical human possesses.
+The helmets are required to have an opening that allows at least 5 degrees more peripheral vision than the typical human possesses.

 Despite all the benefits outlined above, there are people who get claustrophobic in a full-face helmet.
-For those riders there are many exceptional ¾ helmets available that have many of the features found in a full face, although chin and nose protection is minimal.
+For those riders, there are many exceptional ¾ helmets available that have many of the features found in a full face, although chin and nose protection is minimal.

 The key to any helmet is to get one that fits right and is comfortable for your head shape, which means that trying them on prior to purchase is essential.